How to Make Homemade Lavender Soap

 We will talk about a few reasons as to why we recommend making your own lavender soap:

-- Because it is a relaxing plant.
+- It’s a relaxing plant.

 - Because it has a delicious aroma.

-- Because it is a simple and original gift.
+- It’s a simple and original gift.

-Directions for soap making
+Ingredients for soap making

 - 210 ml olive oil or sunflower oil